Privacy & copyrights

 In view of offering the appropriate software licences to Howest students and staff members, Howest has an Academic Software cooperation with Signpost.
 To be able to offer this service, Howest must transmit the appropriate information to Signpost.

 Howest uses Office 365 and Google Drive.
 A part of the personal data (also email) is therefore stored on these platforms.
-There are also a number of more specific cloud platforms, such as e.g. for the learning environment (Canvas software managed by Instructure), for video recordings of courses (Panopto managed by Panopto), for user information and recordings at online exams (Respondus Lockdown Browser and Respondus Monitor software managed by Respondus), for chats (LiveZilla managed by LiveZilla), for repositories with software code (GitHub ClassRoom within GitHub Education managed by GitHub), for several virtual machines (Azure managed by Microsoft), for plagiarism detection (several partners).
+There are also a number of more specific cloud platforms, such as e.g. for the learning environment (Canvas software managed by Instructure), for video recordings of courses (Panopto managed by Panopto), for user information and recordings at online exams (Respondus Lockdown Browser and Respondus Monitor software managed by Respondus), for chats (LiveZilla managed by LiveZilla and Unibuddy managed by Unibuddy), for repositories with software code (GitHub ClassRoom within GitHub Education managed by GitHub), for several virtual machines (Azure managed by Microsoft), for the admission flow for enrolment of prospective students with a foreign diploma (DreamApply managed by DreamApply), for plagiarism detection (several partners).
 Howest entered into contracts with all these parties which offer the appropriate guarantees in the field of data protection and information security.

 Eduroam means education roaming.
 It is a system which allows Howest students and staff members to use the WiFi infrastructure of other organizations that are affiliated to Eduroam.
 In addition, it is also used within Howest to give European students or staff members of European educational institutions in a safe and fast way access to the internet.

 For legal obligations, there are also information transfers in relation to amongst others the governmental services Dimona (entry into service and leaving service with the RSZ), Capelo (retirement pensions), tax authorities, inquiries in the scope of judicial investigations.

 The receivers referred to can be situated in locations outside the European Economic Area (EEA).
 In this case, the protection of your data is guaranteed as it is situated in countries which have an adequacy decision from the European Commission, or that appropriate contractual provisions have been entered into with these receivers.